charlesreid1/asmodeus/README.md

 <a name="scheduling"></a>
 ## The Scheduling Toolchain

-Using libfaketime and other trickery to make the commit graph look just so.

-This will take some thinking through...
+Code for using libfaketime with git to follow a commit schedule.

 ### Tools Required